wangxr14/Algebraic-Word-Problem-Solver/README.md

 ~~~~

 #### Questions
-Feel free to email lwang114@illinois.edu and xinranw5@illinois.edu for any further questions
+Feel free to email lwang114@illinois.edu and xinranw5@illinois.edu for any further questions.